Pancreatic cancer comes with little warning, and the timeframe from diagnosis to death is often very short.

 Those who have had a family member diagnosed with pancreatic cancer understand: it’s personal.

-Understanding your family’s medical history is vital!
-Parents, grandparents, siblings and other family members who had pancreatic cancer can put you at increased risk for the disease.
+If your parents, grandparents, siblings or other family members have had pancreatic cancer, you may be at risk for the disease.

-If you do not already know the medical histories of those in your family, talk to your loved ones now.
-Knowing your own risk for pancreatic cancer can start you on the path to early detection, and a longer life.
+Talk to your loved ones right now if you're unfamiliar with the medical history of those in your family.
+Knowing your own risk for pancreatic cancer can start you on the path to early detection and a longer life.

 Download our "Know Your Family" worksheet for questions to ask your parents and grandparents.